 Sam Acho, Kelsey Bruder, Shannon Gagne, Kayla Hoffman, Lee Ellis Moore, Danielle Robinson, Kendra Stern, Brittany Viola: Student-athletes who completed their athletics eligibility during the 2010-11 academic year are recognized for their success on the fields and courts, in the classroom and in the community.
 Read more »

 Jill Costello: Former Cal rower who passed away due to lung cancer a month after her squad finished second in the 2010 NCAA Division I Women's Rowing Championships.
 Read more »

 Louis Zamperini: World War II POW who utilized attributes he gained as a runner at USC to survive and eventually forgive his captors.
 Read more »

 The Silver Anniversary Award recognizes former student-athletes and distinguished individuals on the 25th anniversary of the conclusion of their college athletics careers.
-Burke and fellow recipients Tim Brown, Kevin Johnson, Sean Payton, Amy Perko and David Robinson will be honored January 13, 2012 during the NCAA Convention in Indianapolis.
+Payton and fellow recipients Tim Brown, Doris Burke, Kevin Johnson, Amy Perko and David Robinson will be honored January 13, 2012 during the NCAA Convention in Indianapolis.

 Year of Graduation: 1987

 Present Position or Occupation: Head Coach, New Orleans Saints

 Question: Referring to your time at Eastern Illinois what would you say was your top academic achievement?